0mega24/personal-site-content/About.md

 ### Recent Interests

 Recently, I had the opportunity to take a deep dive into **AI and American Politics**.
-If you need a recommendation for a good book, may I suggest **Life 3.0** by Max Tegmark or **Supremacy AI** by ParmyOlson?
+If you need a recommendation for a good book, may I suggest **Life 3.0** by Max Tegmark or **Supremacy AI** by Parmy Olson?

 ## My Recreation